Chrismettal/PedalDev/README.md

 For easy mechanical manufacturing a 3D printable drilling template is provided.
 There is also a 3D printable design of the full stompbox similar to the 1590B with all ports "predrilled".
 A plastic case is not super recommended though and should only be used for quick testing.
 Conductive spray paint as shielding on the inside is also recommended when using the 3D printed case.

+Parts marked with ":construction:" are work in progress and not fully verified yet.

 ---

 Individual boards as well as some kits will be stocked at Tindie!